-Seen as the ideal face shape for women, an oval may not be the most alpha of face shapes for men, but it’s a good canvas for experimentation.
+Seen as the genetic jackpot for women, an oval may not be the most alpha of face shapes for men, but it’s a good canvas for experimentation.
 Symmetrical and well-proportioned, an oval face shape does pretty much any hairstyle justice, so – you lucky boy – the choice is very much yours.

 That said, there are a couple of minor caveats to ensure you optimise your ovalness.
-“The trick with an oval face shape is to wear your hair off the forehead to create some volume and angles on top,” says Stelios Nicolaou, Aveda Master Barber.
-“The most suitable style is a classic shorter cut: short on the back and sides and slightly longer on the top, with a side-swept parting.”
+“The trick with an oval face shape is to wear your hair off the forehead to create some volume and angles on top,” says Aveda master barber Stelios Nicolaou.
+“The most suitable style is a classic short back and sides and slightly longer on the top, with a side-swept parting.”

-Considered the masculine ideal, a square face shape is characterised by its strong, 50p-shaped jawline, even proportions and an overall chiselled appearance.
+Considered the masculine ideal, a square face shape is characterised by a razor sharp jawline, even proportions and an overall chiselled appearance.
 Grrr.

 “Classic, neat haircuts complement a square shape best – think close fades, side partings and short layers,” says Stevens.
 Some light stubble also gives the sharpness of your jawline a little welcome texture without blurring its line.

 The longest of the face shapes, a rectangular face falls somewhere between an oval and a square, but requires a subtly tweaked hairstyle to ensure the face doesn’t appear even longer than it is.